Let’s briefly talk about three ADHD relationship strategies—designed to counter three common challenges.

 In the early days especially, post-diagnosis progress sometimes means two steps forward and one step (or even three steps!) backward.
 It’s tough to keep believing that things will progressively get better.

 2. The Communication Stalemates

-There is often difficulty around communicating—specifically with expressing three sentiments that can go a long way toward nurturing love and connection: gratitude, apology, and forgiveness.
+There is often difficulty around communicating.
+Specifically, there’s difficulty expressing three sentiments that can go a long way toward nurturing love and connection: gratitude, apology, and forgiveness.

 In my own marriage, I apologized a lot, expressed gratitude, and forgave a lot.
 My husband, not so much.
 Being a person, I took this personally.

 The full reasons behind his lack of initiative in this area took years for me to understand.
 That means years of leading support groups (both for adults with ADHD and their partners; separate groups) and researching and writing two books and contributing the first chapter on couple-therapy to the leading clinical guide.